Australian Labour Law Association

 The Australian Labour Law Association (ALLA) was incorporated in Victoria on 27 February 2001 and now has active State Chapters in New South Wales, Queensland, South Australia, Western Australia, ACT, Victoria and Tasmania.
 ALLA's main objectives are to promote the study of labour law and social security both in Australia and internationally, and to provide a forum for discussion and debate for lawyers and others working in these fields.

-ALLA National Webinar - The Changing Landscape on Sexual Harassment: The New FWA Provisions
+The Changing Landscape on Sexual Harassment: The New FWA Provisions

 Implementing recommendations of the AHRC Respect@Work report, successive amendments to the Fair Work Act 2009 (Cth) have prohibited workplace sexual harassment and empowered the FWC to deal with disputes about sexual harassment by issuing ‘stop orders’, conciliation, mediation, making recommendations and expressing opinions, and where agreed, by arbitration.
 The Sex Discrimination Act 1984 (Cth) has also been amended to expand the prohibitions on sexual harassment and impose a positive prevention duty.

-Chaired by Professor Beth Gaze, our panel of expert speakers featuring Gabrielle Marchetti, JobWatch; Kamal Farouque, Maurice Blackburn Lawyers; and Associate Professor Belinda Smith, University of Sydney, will reflect on the new FWA provisions and their implications for complainants when deciding under which jurisdiction to bring a claim.
+ALLA was pleased to present, our panel of expert speakers featuring Gabrielle Marchetti, JobWatch; Kamal Farouque, Maurice Blackburn Lawyers; Associate Professor Belinda Smith, University of Sydney, and panel chair, Professor Beth Gaze, reflecting on the new FWA provisions and their implications for complainants when deciding under which jurisdiction to bring a claim.
+Access the full flyer for futher details.

 ALLA National Webinar - Adverse Action Update